hs0490/Object-Oriented-Word-Processor/README.md

 This implementation shows the use of following Design Patterns:
  - Flyweight Design Pattern --
       - The Flyweight is used to save space.
+Here, Flyweights are characters.

+ - Factory Design Pattern --
-Flyweight factory is implemented which takes an unicode code point (a char in Java) returns the Flyweight character object for the character.
+     - Flyweight factory is implemented which takes an unicode code point (a char in Java) returns the Flyweight character object for the character.
      - In this factory the input will be a triple:
           - The font name (Times, Courier, etc), point size (12, 13, etc) and style (bold, italic, underline etc).

+ - Composite Design Pattern --
+     - To represent the contents of a document.

  ### Run Array